-Starting with bacteria, a well-known case is that Bacillus Thuringiensis, which produces a disease in the larvae of certain insects, due to toxins produced by the bacillus, a solution is prepared and applied by spraying it.
+Startingwithbacteria, a well-known case is that of Bacillus Thuringiensis, which produces a disease in the larvae of certain insects, due to toxins produced by the bacillus, a solution is prepared and applied by spraying it.

-Insects that live at the expense of others can be predators, or predators and parasites.
+Insects that live at the expense of others can be predators or predators and parasites.
 Firstly are those that feed on eggs, larvae or adults of the species that are pests in the crop.
-There are predators that feed on several species (polyphagous) and predators that only feed on a specific species.
+There are predators that feed on several species (polyphagous) and predators that only feed on a specific species (specific).
 Among the most important predators we have within the Coleoptera family, the Coccinellidae, commonly called ladybirds, in the Neuropterans family the genus Chysopa, in the Dipterans family the genus Syphus, and the family of Mantidas are also predators.

 Trapping: Using traps, certain pests are attracted by the color yellow or blue, which is why gummed plates of these colours can be placed as a means of reducing the plague, or to evaluate existing populations.
-In other circumstances, food or light traps are used.
+On other occasions, food-type or light-type traps are used.